 My answer hasn’t really helped her.

 She smiles sympathetically and lowers her eyes.
 Mine are radiating challenge, fury, and acres of self-pity.
 Right now, I want to lay into anyone I can justifiably blame for my suffering.
-Anyone, that is, apart from the people that caused it – that still doesn’t feel safe.
+Anyone, that is, apart from the people who caused it – that still doesn’t feel safe.
 But I’m hot with agitation, I’m aching with abandonment, and I have that edgy, dangerous sense of wanting to destroy something.
 Preferably myself.

 The therapist pauses, waits, calms.
 She’s sucking the energy out of my fight.
 She’s not looking directly at me, but slightly off to one side, and her upper body is languidly angled away from me too.
 There’s a soft gaze on her face, her wrinkles crumpled together full of pink lifefulness.
 She’s present and real and human and here, and it’s all I can do not to be defused by her.
 I want to fight her, I really do.
 She’s just not rising to it.

 ‘I see your suffering,’ she says, the words melodic and gentle.
 Now she’s looking at me, and she’s evidently not scared of me.
 She’s wiping down the space between us with tenderness.
 ‘Tell me about your suffering.’
 Something about her softness breaks my aggression and I look down, and sigh.
 There’s pain in that sigh.
 It burns to breathe in again.